 Subdivision (a) grants additur authority to trial courts only; existing appellate additur practice is unaffected.
-See CODE CIV.
-PROC. § 53; CAL.
-CT.
-RULES Rule 24(b).
+See Code Civ.
+Proc. § 53; Cal.
+Rules of Court, Rule 24(b).

+Subdivision (b)

-Subdivision (b).
-This subdivision makes it clear that the proposed section does not preclude the exercise of additur authority in any other case in which it may appropriately be exercised.
-It appears from the earlier cases as well as from the opinion in Dorsey v.
-Barba, 38 Cal.2d 350, 240 P.2d 604 (1952) that additur is permissible not only under the circumstances specified in subdivision (a) but also in the following cases:
+This subdivision makes it clear that Section 662.5 does not preclude the exercise of additur authority in any other case in which it may appropriately be exercised.
+It appears from the holdings and discussion in various cases that additur is permissible not only under the circumstances specified in subdivision (a) but also in the following cases:

 (1) In any case where damages are certain and ascertainable by a fixed standard.
-In such a case-e.g., where plaintiff sues on a \$25,000 note and the jury has returned a verdict for \$20,000--the court by an additur order merely fixes damages in the only amount justified by the evidence and the only amount that a jury properly could find; any variance in that amount would either be excessive or inadequate as a matter of law.
+In such a case-e.g., where plaintiff sues on a \$25,000 note and the jury has returned a verdict for \$20,000-the court by an additur order merely fixes damages in the only amount justified by the evidence and the only amount that a jury properly could find; any variance in that amount would either be excessive or inadequate as a matter of law.
 See Pierce v.
 Schaden, 62 Cal.
 283 (1882); Adamson v.
 County of Los Angeles, 52 Cal.
 App.
 125, 198 Pac.
 52 (1921).

-- (2) In any case where the court's conditional order granting a new trial requires the consent of both plaintiff and defendant.
+(2) In any case where the court's additur order requires the consent of both plaintiff and defendant.
 Failure of either party to consent will result in granting a new trial; hence, the plaintiff retains control over whether or not he will receive a second jury trial.
 Since consent of both parties operates to waive each party's right to a jury trial, there can be no complaint to this form of additur.
 Hall v.
+Murphy,

-Murphy, 187 Cal.
+187 Cal.
 App.2d 296, 9 Cal.
 Rptr.
+547 (1960).

-547 (1960). - (3) In any case where the court, with the consent of the defendant, fixes damages in the highest amount which the evidence will support.
+(3) In any case where the court, with the consent of the defendant, fixes damages in the highest amount which the evidence will support.
 Since any larger amount would be excessive as a matter of law, the plaintiff is not prejudiced by denial of a second jury trial.
 See Dorsey v.
-Barba, 38 Cal.2d 350, 358, 240 P.2d 604, 608 (1952)("[T]he plaintiff has actually been injured [only] if, under the evidence, he could have obtained a still larger award from a second jury."); Dorsey v.
+Barba, 38 Cal.2d 250, 358, 240 P.2d 604, 608 (1952) ("[T]he plaintiff has actually been injured [only] if, under the evidence, he could have obtained a still larger award from a second jury."); Dorsey v.
 Barba, 226 P.2d 677, 690 (Cal.
 Dist.
 Ct.
 App.
-1951); Note, 40 CALIF.
-L. REV. 276, 285-86 (1952).
+1951); Comment, 40 Cal.
+L. Rev. 276, 285-286 (1952).

-Subdivision (b) also leaves the California Supreme Court free to modify, limit, or even overrule Dorsey v.
-Barba, 38 Cal.2d 350, 240 P.2d 604 (1952), and allow additur practice in cases where the jury verdict on damages is not supported by substantial evidence.
+Subdivision (b) also leaves the California Supreme Court free to modify, limit, or even overrule its decision in the Dorsey case and allow additur practice in cases where the jury verdict on damages is not supported by substantial evidence.

+Subdivision (e)

-Subdivision (c).
-Subdivision (c) makes it clear that this section has no effect on existing remittitur practice.
+Subdivision (e) makes it clear that this section has no effect on existing remittitur practice.